-The following sections describe how you use the Service Cutter generators to create the Service Cutter input files.
+The following sections describe how to use the Service Cutter generators and create the input files for Service Cutter.

 Generate Entity Relationship Model File

-Service Cutter uses an ERD-file based on entities and nanoentities to describe the applications structure, the first input.
+Service Cutter uses an Entity-Relationship Model Diagram (ERD) file that contains entities and nanoentities to describe the applications structure as its first and mandatory input.

 We assume you have a CML file with your model in Eclipse (with our plugin installed).
-With a right-click to the CML-file you will find a Context Mapper context menu.
-With the action Service Cutter: Generate Input File (JSON) you generate the Service Cutter ERD file in the required JSON format:
+A right-click to the CML-file will guide you to a Context Mapper context menu.
+When selecting the action Service Cutter: Generate Input File (JSON), you generate the Service Cutter ERD file in the required JSON format:

 Generate SCL File

-The second input file for Service Cutter is representing its User representations.
-Service Cutter takes them in JSON format, but since there is some manual work needed to create them, we implemented another DSL which makes it easier to edit them (since Context Mapper v6.x.x not really necessary anymore, since we can generate the complete file out of your CML model).
-These files have the file extension scl, for Service Cutter Language.
+The second input file for Service Cutter deals with additional User representations.
+Service Cutter takes them in JSON format, but there is some manual work required to create these file.
+Hence, we implemented another DSL which makes it easier to edit them (since Context Mapper v6.x.x not really necessary anymore, since we can generate the complete file out of your CML model).
+These files have the file extension

 A SCL file can be generated out of a CML file.
-Again, with a right-click to the CML-file you will find the Context Mapper context menu.
-With the action Service Cutter: Initialize User Representations File (Exemplary) you can initialize your SCL file:
+Again, a right-click to the CML-file will open the Context Mapper context menu.
+You can initialize your SCL file with the action Service Cutter: Initialize User Representations File (Exemplary):